-If the student chooses to have an attorney present as his or her hearing adviser, the NDSU general counsel may be present to observe the proceedings.
-The complainant, if not a university staff member, also may choose to have an attorney present during his/her presentation.
-The role of the attorneys shall not be to participate in the hearing other than to advise their own clients.
-Attorneys who do not respect this provision may be cautioned by the hearing officer/chair of the board and if they persist, may be asked to leave.
+If the student chooses to have an attorney present as his or her hearing advisor, NDSU may request general counsel be present as well..
+The role of an attorney shall be to advise his/her own client, not to participate in the hearing.
+Attorneys who do not respect this provision may be cautioned by the conduct officer/chair of the board and if they persist, may be asked to leave.

-11.13 Self Incrimination
+5.18 Self Incrimination

-Accused students and witnesses shall not be compelled to incriminate themselves by being obligated to testify that they engaged in behavior constituting a violation of this code and/or local, state or federal law.
+Accused students and witnesses shall not be compelled to incriminate themselves by being obligated to testify that they engaged in conduct constituting a violation of this code and/or local, state or federal law.

-11.14 Closed Hearings
+5.19 Closed Hearings

-All hearings are normally open only to those persons who are part of the proceedings, unless otherwise arranged by prior mutual written agreement between the charged student and the dean of student life.
-Witness(es) will remain only for the duration of his/her (their) own testimony.
-The dean of student life may permit a limited number of NDSU personnel to be present as observers for the purpose of training.
-Other exceptions may also be made as deemed necessary by the dean of student life.
+All hearings are generally closed except to those persons who are part of the proceedings, unless otherwise arranged by prior mutual written agreement between the charged student and the dean of student life or designee..
+The dean of student life or designee may permit a limited number of NDSU personnel to be present as observers for the purpose of training.
+Other exceptions may also be made as deemed necessary by the dean of student life or designee.

-11.15 Appeals
+5.20 Appeals

-Students sanctioned for violations of any part of this Code of Student Behavior or related university policies may appeal.
-Students are limited to one appeal and that decision is final (see Section 16).
+Students sanctioned for violations of any part of this Code of Student Conduct or relevant university policies may appeal.
+Students are limited to one appeal and that decision is final (see Part VIII).

-12. Hearings

 Cases are normally heard through administrative hearings.
-In certain situations, a student may request a complaint resolution board hearing (see Section 14, Complaint Resolution Board Jurisdiction).
-The university also reserves the right to submit the case to a complaint resolution board either initially or at any point in an administrative hearing if:
+In certain situations, a student may request a conduct resolution board hearing (see Section ).
+The university also reserves the right to submit the case to a conduct resolution board either initially or at any point in an administrative hearing if:

 a) It becomes apparent the case may warrant suspension or expulsion or

-b) The hearing officer is unable to hear the case due to a conflict of interest or any other reason.
+b) The conduct officer is unable to hear the case due to a conflict of interest or any other reason.

-University administrators who have direct responsibility for Greek life and student organizations will process judicial cases related to fraternities, sororities and student organizations.
+University administrators who have direct responsibility for student organizations will process conduct cases related to fraternities, sororities and student organizations.
 Individual organizational boards will address only violations of those organizational standards, not violations of this code.

-The student’s rights remain the same whether or not the student receives an administrative hearing or a complaint resolution board hearing.
+The student’s rights remain the same regardless of the type of hearing.

-12.1 Evidence

-Because this is an educational hearing, formal rules of evidence do not apply.
-Every effort will be made to allow all pertinent information to be presented for consideration during the hearing (see section 11.7 Witnesses and Evidence).

-12.2 Written Documents and Other Items

-Parties planning to bring items to a hearing must generally provide copies of those items to the hearing officer or board chair 2 business days prior to the hearing to allow for a review of the items and development of any pertinent questions.
-The hearing officer or board chair may permit deviations to this time restriction as long as all parties have sufficient time to prepare for the hearing.
-Either party or their witnesses will be permitted to elaborate on written documents previously submitted.

-12.3 Standard of Proof

 In reaching a decision, only information produced at the hearing will be considered and evaluated using the “more likely than not” standard of proof.

 12.4 Recommendation and Approval of Sanctions